How Satwiksairaj And Chirag Shetty Won Singapore Open

-Satwiksairaj Rankireddy and Chirag Shetty secured a historic victory at the Singapore Open, marking their first title in two years with a thrilling comeback in the men's doubles final.
+Satwiksairaj Rankireddy and Chirag Shetty showcased their badminton prowess by clinching the Singapore Open title after a thrilling comeback, marking a significant milestone in their careers.

 Key Points

-- The Indian duo defeated Indonesia's Fajar Alfian and Muhammad Shohibul Fikri in a comeback victory, showcasing their resilience and skill.
+- The Indian duo defeated Indonesia's Fajar Alfian and Muhammad Shohibul Fikri in a tense three-game final.

-- This win is Satwik and Chirag's first title in two years and their ninth career World Tour crown, highlighting their consistent performance at the highest level.
+- This victory marks Satwik and Chirag as the first Indian pair to win the men's doubles title at the Singapore Open.

-- The victory makes Satwiksairaj and Chirag the first Indian pair to win the men's doubles title at the Singapore Open, a historic moment for Indian badminton.
+- Satwik and Chirag displayed resilience, recovering from a slow start to dominate the longer rallies and secure the win.

-- Satwik and Chirag displayed exceptional teamwork and powerful smashes, particularly from Satwik, to overcome their opponents in a tense final.
+- The Indian pair's triumph follows their impressive week, including a stunning victory over reigning world champions from South Korea.

 Former world No. 1 pair Satwiksairaj Rankireddy and Chirag Shetty fought back from a game down to clinch their maiden Singapore Open title, defeating Indonesia's Fajar Alfian and Muhammad Shohibul Fikri in the men's doubles final of the BWF Super 750 tournament, here on Sunday.